bobho1999/bobtabletravelexpenses/README.md

 # Travel Expenses

+### Prompt:
 Write a program that calculates and displays the total travel expenses of a group of n businessperson on a trip.
 The program should have functions that ask for and return the following:

  The total number of days spent on the trip.
- The time of the departure on the first day of the trip, and the time of arrival back home on the last day of the trip  The amount of any round-trip airfare
+ The time of the departure on the first day of the trip, and the time of arrival back home on the last day of the trip.
+ The amount of any round-trip airfare.
- The amount of any car rentals
+ The amount of any car rentals.
  Miles driven, if a private vehicle was used.
 Calculate the vehicle expense as $0.27 per mile driven  Parking fees (The Company allows up to $6 per day.
 Anything in excess of this must be paid by the employee.)
  Taxi fees, if taxi was used anytime during the trip (The Company allows up to $10 per day, for each day a taxi was used.
 Anything in excess of this must he paid by the employee.)